alisdt/online_experiments_course/06_data.rst

 This is quite involved so don't be too worried if you don't get it straight away -- take some time to look in the documentation, use the Developer Tools, and feel free to ask questions!

-.. topic:: Previous versions of jsPsych

-    In previous versions of jsPsych the response was called `responses` rather than `response` and coded as JSON.
-So the equivalent of the above in the older jsPsych versions would be:

-    `JSON.parse(data.responses).Q0`

-    It's much better to update to the latest jsPsych, though!

 Here's an example :ref:`solution to this exercise <surveytext>` which takes the result of a ``survey-text`` node and adds it as a new column.